surjsingh/surjsingh.github.io/content/posts/book-atomichabits.md

 Try to be in the group where normal behaviour is your desired behavior.

-We tend to imitate the habits of 3 social groups: closed ones(family/friends), many and successful/powerful ones.
+We tend to imitate the habits of 3 social groups: closed ones(family/friends), many(herds) and successful/powerful ones.

 #### 10: How to get rid of bad habits